 This attractive script was invented by Yogesh of Kadasoley in 1978 for Badaga, a South Dravidian language spoken by people in the Nilgiri Hills, Tamil Nadu.
 It is inspired by neighbouring Brahmi-style scripts (Kannada and Tamil), but has many new letter shapes.
-Information was gathered from this Badaga website, and made into clearer charts by Mattias Persson.
+Information was gathered from this Badaga website, then Mattias Persson made clearer charts.

 Each letter has an inherent /a/, which vowel may be changed by adding vowel marks (see below).
 Unvoiced plosives are formed regularly by the addition of a stroke to the top right of a voiced plosive.

 There are special letters for initial/independent vowels.
 Otherwise vowel marks are attached or placed after, below or above their consonant.
 There is a mark to silence the inherent /a/.